-He won numerous awards at international competitions such as 2nd Prize and 2 special awards at the X. Witold Lutoslawski International Cello Competition in Poland, 1st prize and 5 special awards at the Antonio Janigro Cello Competition in Croatia, 1st prize at the Liezen Cello Competition in Austria, 3rd prize at the Bodensee Music Competition in Germany, 1st prize at the Lions European Music Competition in Belgium, 1st prize at the International Young Musicians Competition “Citta di Barletta” in Italy.
+He won numerous awards at international competitions such as 2nd Prize and 2 special awards at the X. Witold Lutoslawski International Cello Competition in Poland, 1st prize and 5 special awards at the Antonio Janigro Cello Competition in Croatia, 1st prize at the Liezen Cello Competition in Austria, 3rd prize at the Bodensee Music Competition in Germany, 1st prize at the Lions European Music Competition in Belgium.
 In 2011 he has been awarded as “Young Musician of the Year” at the Donizetti Classical Music Awards.

 He made his debut as a soloist when he was 13.
-Since then, he performed with various orchestras such as Warsaw Philharmonic, Württembergisches Kammerorchester, Zagreb Soloists, Slovak Sinfonietta, Seongnam Philharmonic Orchestra, Borusan Istanbul Philharmonic Orchestra, Istanbul State Symphony Orchestra, Izmir State Symphony Orchestra, Bursa State Symphony Orchestra, Eskisehir Symphony Orchestra, Budapest Strings, Kurpfälzisches Kammerorchester, Les Symphonistes Européens, Filarmonia Istanbul and Presidential Symphony Orchestra of Turkey.
+Since then, he performed with various orchestras such as Warsaw Philharmonic, Württembergisches Kammerorchester, Zagreb Soloists, Slovak Sinfonietta, Seongnam Philharmonic Orchestra, Borusan Istanbul Philharmonic Orchestra, Bilkent Symphony Orchestra, Budapest Strings, Kurpfälzisches Kammerorchester, Les Symphonistes Européens, Seongnam Philharmonic as well as all state symphony orchestras in Turkey.
 He performed with Fazıl Say, his cello sonata "Four Cities" during their concert tour in Turkey, as well as in Switzerland and Austria.

-He was a scholar of the DAAD for 4 years and he is also laureate of other foundations such as Villa Musica, Yehudi Menuhin Live Music Now, Dr. Carl-Dörken Stiftung, Doms Stiftung.
-He also was a scholar of the “Young Musicians on World Stages Project” for 7 years initiated and mentored by Güher and Süher Pekinel with the financial support of Tüpraş, which enabled him to perform on a Lupot Cello for this period.
+He was a scholar of the DAAD for 4 years and was supported by other foundations such as Orpheum Foundation, Villa Musica, Yehudi Menuhin Live Music Now, Dr. Carl-Dörken Stiftung, Doms Stiftung.
+Between 2010-2017 he received a scholarship through the “Young Musicians on World Stages Project” initiated and mentored by Güher and Süher Pekinel with the financial support of Tüpraş, which enabled him to perform on a Lupot Cello for this period.
 Doruk currently plays on a Paolo Antonio Testore Cello, which is generously provided to him by Deutsche Stiftung Musikleben and studies Konzertexamen with Prof. Jens Peter Maintz at the Universität der Künste Berlin.